baudren/NoteOrganiser/roadmap.md

 [ ] Document more.
 [ ] Improve keyboard shortcuts (ctrl instead of alt, etc).
 [ ] Ensure proper resizing at all times.
-[ ] Ensure proper key navigation at all times (sometimes ctrl+tab does not
+[?]
+Ensure proper key navigation at all times (sometimes ctrl+tab does not
     switch between tabs)
+[x] Keyboard shortcut for accessing the tabs
 [x] Use py.test and qtbot module to test the individual functionalities.
     [x] replace calls to parent's methods by proper use of signal/slot [x] ensuring proper relative import for tests (for py27)